Arizona Social Work License Requirements

 Question: Can I begin practicing independently once I become registered as an Licensed Clinical Social Worker (LCSW)?

-Answer: Yes, once you complete the process outlined above to become a Licensed Clinical Social Worker (LCSW) in Arizona, you are eligible to practice without any supervision.
+Answer: Yes, once you complete the process outlined above to become a Licensed Clinical Social Worker (LCSW) in Arizona and receive your license, you are eligible to practice without any supervision.

 Question: For the 3,200 hours of work experience required for an LCSW, can I count experience I gained years ago?

-Answer: Yes, as long as you have gained that experience in at least two years or more.
+Answer: Yes, as long as you have gained that experience across a period of at least two years after earning your MSW.

 Question: What kinds of qualifications are required of the person supervising my experience?